annazxc/annazxc.github.io/README.md

 ## LLM benchmarks
 Use an experiment for sensors and measurement about noisy signal to test their ability for engineering problem [Colab](https://colab.research.google.com/drive/19Vtolct8-K_xV6w_VDNTjh_YSn8_P9iG?usp=sharing)

+## Personal Website
+An interactive website using HTML, CSS, and JavaScript to present some of my work.